 The tibia, or shinbone, is the most commonly fractured long bone in your body.
 The long bones include the femur, humerus, tibia, and fibula.
 A tibial shaft fracture occurs along the length of the bone, below the knee and above the ankle.

 Because it typically takes a major force to break a long bone, other injuries often occur with these types of fractures.
+Tibial plataeu and proximal tibial fractures occur in the portion of the tibia inside the knee joint.
+Pilon fractures occur at the ankle.

 Causes of Tibial Fractures